Conservancy

 Position Task Book:

-Conservancy Fire Manager must Initialize and Agency Certify the RXB3 position task book.
-The Fire Management Coordinator must Initialize and Agency Certify all task books for a designated Fire Manager.
+Conservancy Prescribed Fire Manager must Initialize and Agency Certify the RXB3 position task book.

 Position Currency